-As discussed in Section 3.0 above, the proposed action is unlikely to result in a significant impact on the EPBC-listed Matters of National Environmental Significance (MNES).
+As discussed in Section 3.0, the proposed action has been determined to be unlikely to result in a significant impact on the EPBC-listed Matters of National Environmental Significance (MNES), except Natural grasslands on basalt and fine-textured alluvial plains of northern NSW and southern Queensland CEEC (EPBC Act) which is likely to be significantly impacted.
 Assessments of Significance were undertaken for MNES that have been recorded within or adjacent to the referral area or that have the potential to occur within the referral area (refer to Attachment 3).
 It was found that the proposed action is unlikely to have a significant impact on the following MNES that occur or have the potential to occur in the referral area:

-- White Box-Yellow Box-Blakely's Red Gum Woodland and Derived Native Grassland critically endangered ecological community (CEEC) under the EPBC Act - Grey Box (Eucalyptus microcarpa) Grassy Woodlands and Derived Native Grasslands of South-eastern Australia endangered ecological community (EEC) under the EPBC Act - Weeping Myall Woodlands EEC under the EPBC Act - Painted honeyeater (Grantiella picta) vulnerable under the EPBC Act - Superb parrot (Polytelis swainsonii) vulnerable under the EPBC Act - Koala (Phascolarctos cinereus) combined populations of Qld, NSW and the ACT vulnerable under the EPBC Act - South-eastern long-eared bat (Nyctophilus corbeni) vulnerable under the EPBC Act.
+- Coolibah Black Box Woodlands of the Darling Riverine Plains and the Brigalow Belt South Bioregions EEC under the EPBC Act - Brigalow (Acacia harpophylla dominant and codominant) EEC under the EPBC Act - Weeping Myall Woodlands EEC under the EPBC Act - Belson's panic (Homopholis belsonii) vulnerable under the EPBC Act - Koala (Phascolarctos cinereus) combined populations of Qld, NSW and the ACT vulnerable under the EPBC Act - Grey-headed flying-fox (Pteropus poliocephalus) vulnerable under the EPBC Act, and - South-eastern long-eared bat (Nyctophilus corbeni) vulnerable under the EPBC Act.